 Adler holds that truth is the sovereign idea by which we judge.
 He believes that beauty is a special kind of goodness, which is itself a special kind of truth.
 He also holds that truth—by distinguishing certain from doubtful judgments, and by differentiating matters of taste and matters of truth—provides the ground for understanding beauty and goodness.
 Whether this is true or not I’ll leave for the reader to consider.

 Yet there is something intuitively plausible in this analysis.
-If we know what’s true, we would know what was truly good and beautiful.
+If we know what’s true, we would know what was good and beautiful.
 (This depends on the Adler’s acceptance of philosophical realism and a correspondence theory of truth.)
 But knowing what’s good or beautiful does not seem to entail that we know what’s true—the relationship is not symmetrical.
 Thus truth seemingly regulates our thinking about goodness and beauty; it is the one to which the other two are subordinate.
-And, as I’ve stated many times, if the truth isn’t important, then nothing much else is either.
+And, as I’ve stated many times, if the truth isn’t important, then nothing much else matters.
 Truth is surely one of the greatest ideas.

 The argument is straightforward.
 For political libertarians, liberty is the highest value and they seek to maximize liberty at the expense of equality.
 They want near unlimited liberty even if the result is irremediable inequality, and even if large portions of society suffer serious deprivations.
-They may favor equality of opportunity, knowing that those with superior endowments or favorable circumstances will beat their fellows in the race of life.
+They may favor equality of opportunity, knowing that those with superior endowments or (more likely) favorable circumstances will beat their fellows in the race of life.
 The resulting vast inequality doesn’t deter them, for in their view trying to achieve equality will result in the loss of the higher value, liberty.
 On the other hand, egalitarians regard equality as the highest value and willingly infringe upon liberty to bring about equality of outcomes.
 In their view equality of opportunity will not suffice, since that will still result in vast inequality, the supreme virtue in their eyes.

 The solution recognizes that liberty and equality are both subservient to justice.
-An individual should not have so much freedom of action that they injure others, deprive them of their freedom, or cause them other serious deprivations.
+Individuals should not have so much freedom of action that they injure others, deprive them of their freedom, or cause them serious deprivations.
 One should only have as much freedom as justice allows.
 Analogously, should a society try to achieve equality of outcomes even if that entails serious deprivations of human freedom?
 Should we ignore the fact that individuals are unequal in their endowments and achievements?
 No says Adler to both questions.
 We should only have as much equality as justice allows.